Despite promises to talk, new Pakistan PM gets tough on insurgents

 Politicians hope that may be changing.

-For now, Sharif, who has twice been prime minister and was ousted in a 1999 military coup, is maneuvering carefully.
+For now, Sharif, who has twice been prime minister and was ousted in a 1999 military coup, is manoeuvring carefully.

 He has made a rare visit to the ISI headquarters to confront the generals face-to-face, while also ordering to set up a working group to initiate peace talks with militant groups.